Oxford Reports on International Human Rights Law

 Headnotes and analysis of decisions through the end of 2012 (also including some decisions from 2013) were supplied by the Castan Centre for Human Rights at Monash University.
 Headnotes and analysis of the remaining decisions from 2013 and of all decisions from 2014 to the present are supplied by the Center for Global Public Law at Koç University.

-IHRL provides comprehensive coverage of substantially all final decisions from the five UN Committees which are able to deliver views in individual cases:
+IHRL provides comprehensive coverage of substantially all final decisions from the eight UN Committees which are able to deliver views in individual cases:

 - Human Rights Committee